Students deepen connections to history, people and place through Trenton Summer Fellowship

-Jessica Chen, Class of 2022 from Fremont, California, is working with Sustainable Princeton, a nonprofit organization, to help out with emission reduction calculations and cost estimates of specific actions in the organization’s Climate Action Plan for the town of Princeton.
+Jessica Chen, Class of 2022 from Fremont, California, worked as a PEI summer intern with Sustainable Princeton, a nonprofit organization, to help out with emission reduction calculations and cost estimates of specific actions in the organization’s Climate Action Plan for the town of Princeton.
 Chen’s perspective of Trenton was transformed after her involvement in the Trenton Summer Fellowship.

 “This fellowship exposed me to an area that is usually associated with negative stereotypes, yet I was able to see how the community interacted and bonded together — in a sense, it was no different from other cities I have been to.
 Trenton is a very historically rich area, and I am grateful to have seen the museum displays of pottery, gorgeous and symbolic pieces of art from residents, and continued, sustainable development that make up what Trenton really is,” said Chen.